peterbourgon/ff/README.md

 )
 ```

-Once you have a set of flags, use ff.Parse to parse it.
-Options can be provided
+Once you have a set of flags, use [ff.Parse] to parse it.
+Options can be
-to influence parsing behavior.
+provided to control parsing behavior.

 ```go
 err := ff.Parse(fs, os.Args[1:],